typst/typst/tests/README.md

 testit --help
 ```

+The options `--raster`, `--svg`, `--pdf` and `--all` control which export
+target is compiled and exported.
+If no export target is given, `--raster` is
+assumed.
+Tests which don't match the requested targets are filtered out.

+**The raster target is currently the only target for which the outputs are
+compared to references.
+Not running raster export means no comparison!**

 To make the integration tests go faster they don't generate PDFs by default.
 Pass the `--pdf` flag to generate those.
 Mind that PDFs are not tested
 automatically at the moment, so you should always check the output manually when